 - The Vamp: Fifi in the first game and Yvette Delacroix in the second.
 Both are French.

 - Winged Soul Flies Off at Death: A couple of deaths in the first game.

 - Who Dunnit

-- Yet Another Stupid Death: The chandelier only falls on you if you walk down the exact center of the first floor hallway.
-Which is right where the front doors deposit you, causing plenty of accidental deaths when the player forgets to sidestep.
+- Yet Another Stupid Death: The chandelier only falls on Laura if she walks down the exact center of the first floor hallway.
+Which is right where the front doors deposit her, causing plenty of accidental deaths when the player forgets to sidestep.